yegor256/blog/_posts/2018/sep/2018-09-12-clear-code.md

 How do you do that?
 How do you make sure the code is clear, not just clean?

+{% quote If a stranger can modify your code and fix a bug in less than an hour, it is maintainable. %}

 Well, test it.
 Ask someone who is outside of the project to take a look at your code and tell you how clear it is.
 Not how beautiful your classes and code constructs are---that's what makes it clean.
 Instead, ask someone to